oneTaken/tools/README.md

 ``python parse_chrome.py``

- For a example, the final image is as follows:
+ For an example, the final image is as follows:

  ![result image](words.png)